-Identified Risks Risk Level Mitigation Measures plan.
-Institutional Risk: 2019 general election momentum potentially shift the focus of key actor at national level, particularly at the beginning of program implementation Low Project scheduling will be made so that by the time the national level is at 'general election mode', the project is still at the early implementation stage, where the main activities are developing assessments and conducting trainings to build stakeholders knowledge and awareness.
-The program will also be designed so as not will be highly influenced by political condition at national level.
-Project Team Leader along with NIE and the Project Officer will keep track on the changing dynamics due to general election, including changing of actors that needs to be approached for advocacy process.
-Social Risk: Low level of support and acceptance from the community could impede participatory approach that became the core of this program, causing several of the adaptation options become ineffective or not on-target, and threatening the sustainability of the actions at post-program period Medium Build a strong rapport with local community champion and leader by engaging in informal discussion early in the preparation stage Participatory approach had been implemented during proposal development stage; where village leader, community group representative, and women group representative were being consulted (individually and/or in workshop event) at that stage.
-Their needs and input are the key foundation for the program design, including in designing what adaptation options that should be implemented in the specific village.
-Adaptation options outlined in this proposal had been agreed by the village representative.
-Establish village working group with member encompassing community leader, representative from different line of work, women group, CSO (if any) and youth group; in which the member will be the focal point in disseminating relevant information to other community member.
-Village working group will have a major role in program implementation at village level; where they will take part in developing climate risk assessment and village profile; and also support the development of village information system The village working group will play a role in providing local wisdom input to the design of the adaptation options, as well as selecting a more detail location for the
+plan.

+Inst itutional Risk: Low Project scheduling will be made so that by

+201 9 general election momentum potentially the time the national level is at 'general

+shif t the focus of key actor at national level, election mode', the project is still at the early

+part icularly at the beginning of program implementation stage, where the main

+Imp lementation activities are developing assessments and

+conducting trainings to build stakenoiders

+also be designed so as not will be highly

+influenced by political condition at national

+level Project Team Leader along with NIE

+and the Project Officer will keep track on the

+changing dynamics due to general election.

+including changing of actors that needs to be

+approached for advocacy process.

+Soc ial Risk: Medium Build a strong rapport with local

+Lov level of support and acceptance from community champion and leader by

+the community could impede participatory engaging in informal discussion early in

+арр roach that became the core of this the preparation stage

+pro gram, causing several of the adaptation Participatory approach had been

+opti ons become ineffective or not on-target, implemented during proposal

+and threatening the sustainability of the development stage; where village leader,

+acu ons at post-program pendo women group representative, and

+consulted (individually and/or in

+workshop event) at that stage Their

+needs and input are the key foundation

+for the program design, including in

+designing what adaptation options that

+should be implemented in the specific

+village.
+Adaptation options outlined in

+this proposal had been agreed by the

+village representative.

+Establish village working group with

+member encompassing community

+leader, representative from different line

+of work, women group, CSO (if any) and

+youth group; in which the member will be

+the focal point in disseminating relevant

+Village working group will have a major.

+role in program implementation at village

+level: where they will take part in

+developing climate risk assessment and

+village profile; and also support the

+development of village information

+system

+• The village working group will play a role

+in providing local wisdom input to the

+design of the adaptation options, as well

+as selecting a more detail location for the